dentarg/auth0-blog/_posts/2016-11-14-chromedevsummit-summary.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Web Payment API in action.<br>Glorious UX here too, this just makes a lot of sense.<a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash">#ChromeDevSummit</a> <a href="https://t.co/QiZ6fQoPH5">pic.twitter.com/QiZ6fQoPH5</a></p>&mdash; Nicolás Bevacqua (@nzgb) <a href="https://twitter.com/nzgb/status/796813190344503296">November 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **[Paul Irish](https://twitter.com/paul_irish)** gave a talk on *Debugging the Web*.
 He demoed some of the interesting works that the DevTools team of the Chrome project have been working on.
 Several small improvements have been made to the Chrome DevTools to give the developer more power to easily debug JavaScript applications.
-One of the very small improvements I really liked was getting rid of having to use "Shift + Enter" to move the next line when writing code in the console.
+One of the very small improvements I really liked was getting rid of having to use "Shift + Enter" to move to the next line when writing code in the console.
 Now, you can just hit "Enter" after an opening brace and Chrome automatically understands that you aren't done coding yet.
-With a closing brace, it picks up the signal that you are done coding, then it proceeds to running the code.
-Other small improvements can be seen in his session [here](https://developer.chrome.com/devsummit/schedule/sessions/debugging-the-web)
+With a closing brace, it picks up the signal that you are done coding, then it proceeds running the code.
+Other small improvements can be seen in his session [here](https://developer.chrome.com/devsummit/schedule/sessions/debugging-the-web).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Oh my goodness statement breakpoints<a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash">#ChromeDevSummit</a> <a href="https://t.co/eoJ9baG8YG">pic.twitter.com/eoJ9baG8YG</a></p>&mdash; Jason Miller, Mr 🦊 (@_developit) <a href="https://twitter.com/_developit/status/796839609481199616">November 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **[Taylor Savage](https://twitter.com/taylorthesavage)** and **[Monica Dinculescu](https://notwaldorf)** talked about [Polymer](https://www.polymer-project.org/1.0/) and Web Components.
 They talked about how several browsers now support Shadow DOM and Custom elements.
-Taylor highlighted organizations that use Polymer actively.
+Taylor highlighted organizations that use Polymer.
 Companies like *BBVA*, *Coca-cola*, *EA*, *Predix* and *Google*.
 Want to learn how to use Polymer?
 Check out this [excellent tutorial](https://auth0.com/blog/build-your-first-app-with-polymer-and-web-components/) to get started.
 In addition, check out their session [here](https://developer.chrome.com/devsummit/schedule/sessions/web-components-and-polymer).

 **[Alex Russell](https://twitter.com/slightlylate)**, Software Engineer, Chrome gave a talk on *Progressive Performance*.
 He was really passionate about testing apps performance on slow networks and low-power devices.
 Alex admonished developers not to assume that their high-end devices are used extensively by the general populace.
 After testing on the browser with the available online tools, he stated that developers should still strive to test on real devices because cases such as network and cpu throttling can be accurately measured there.
 He also stated that *53% of visits are abandoned if a mobile site takes more than three seconds to load.*  Check out his session [here](https://developer.chrome.com/devsummit/schedule/sessions/progressive-performance).

 **[Sam Saccone](https://twitter.com/samccone)** gave a talk on *Planning for Performance*.
 Sam showed the developers present how to build super fast mobile web experiences.
 He said *Mobile web is no longer a subset of the web.
 It's simply the web!*.
 He highlighted the following for **Network Takeaways**:

 - Preload is good for moving the start download time of an asset closer to the initial request
-- H2 Push is good for cutting out a full RTT
+- HTTP/2 Push is good for cutting out a full RTT

 Check out his session [here](https://developer.chrome.com/devsummit/schedule/sessions/planning-for-performance).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Woot! <a href="https://twitter.com/samccone">@samccone</a> just announced <a href="https://twitter.com/ChromeDevTools">@ChromeDevTools</a> will be getting JS parse timings!! <a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash">#ChromeDevSummit</a> <a href="https://t.co/vNQkZchB5p">pic.twitter.com/vNQkZchB5p</a></p>&mdash; Jason Miller, Mr 🦊 (@_developit) <a href="https://twitter.com/_developit/status/796889350118068224">November 11, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **[Emily Stark](https://twitter.com/estark37)** gave a talk titled *Real Talk About HTTPS*.
-She highlighted what Chrome is doing to make users use HTPS, especially UI/UX features to alert developers and users on the real need for HTTPS on their websites and apps.
+She highlighted what Chrome is doing to make users use HTTPS, especially UI/UX features to alert developers and users on the real need for HTTPS on their websites and apps.
 She also talked about the [transparency report](https://www.google.com/transparencyreport) at Google.
 Check out the slides for her talk [here](https://docs.google.com/presentation/d/1_0JS8sZaSJyXsH-b0Mnw3qkJxTae1-RiZQu6XdeWPlY/edit#slide=id.g6497df4fb_1_40).
 Her session can also be found [here](https://developer.chrome.com/devsummit/schedule/sessions/security-http2-leading-to-https).

 **[Robert Nyman](https://twitter.com/robertnyman) and [Rick Byers](https://twitter.com/RickByers)** talked about *Predictability for the Web*.
 Robert highlighted that the web has a problem.
 Issues such as *Inconsistency and lack of interoperability amongst browsers* .
 He also mentioned that Google started a Predictability project six months ago and this will help reduce the need for: